 - Appointment of Dr Dennis Jennings as ICHEC's first independent Chair of the Board.

-- ICHEC's Governing Board is dissolved.
-The new Board is an Oversight Board of independent experts, chaired by Dr. Dennis Jennings.
+- New Governing Board chaired by Dr. Dennis Jennings.

 - Professor Luke Drury (Dublin Institute for Advanced Studies) appointed as interim Director.